Keysight/cyperf/deployment/multicloud/controller_agent_azure_broker_agent_gcp/README.md

 The  **terraform init ** command is used to initialize a working directory containing Terraform configuration files.
 This is the first command that should be run after writing a new Terraform configuration or cloning an existing one from version control.
 It is safe to run this command multiple times.

-This command is required the first time you use as template.
+This command is required the first time you use a template.
 It is not required to use it unless you modify the template.

 ## Deployment